borisdev/research/tune-chatgpt/README.md

 # Fine-tuning a GPT-3 model for text classification: an example and its consequences for projects

+Two issue here:

+- AI as a service - fine-tuning GPT-3 models
+- Programmatic or weak labeling

 ## TLDR

 If your AI feature is based on a text classification model, consider making a